Not That Kind: Promotion

+Singles

 "I'm Outta Love" was released as the album's lead single on February 29, 2000.
 It received acclaim from music critics, many of whom praised its production and Anastacia's vocal performance.
 A commercial success, it became the biggest-selling song of 2000 in both Australia and New Zealand and reached the top ten on most charts in appeared on.
 In the United States, the song peaked at number 92 on the US Billboard Hot 100 and spent three weeks on the chart only, though it fared better on Billboards component charts, reaching number two on the Hot Dance Club Play chart.
 The song's music video, directed by Nigel Dick, was filmed on location at the Park Plaza Hotel in Los Angeles.

-Title track "Not That Kind," originally performed by Anastacia on the MTV talent show The Cut in 1998, was released as the album's second single on October 2, 2000.
+Title track "Not That Kind", originally performed by Anastacia on the MTV talent show The Cut in 1998, was released as the album's second single on October 2, 2000.
 The song received positive reviews from critics, with many praising its 1980s funk elements.
 It became a top hit in Italy, Scotland, and Spain and reached the top 20 on several further charts but failed to chart in the US.
 In France, the "Not That Kind" was awarded a silver certification in 2003.
 Directed by Marc Webb, the music video for "Not That Kind" was shot in New York City and opens with Anastacia singing the song in a club.

-The country-flavoured soft rock tune "Cowboys & Kisses" was issued as the album third single on January 22, 2001.
+The country-flavored soft rock tune "Cowboys & Kisses" was issued as the album's third single on January 22, 2001.
 It earned a mixed reception from music critics, and became a moderate commercial success, peaking at number 17 on the Scottish Singles Chart, while also reaching the top thirty in the Netherlands and the United Kingdom as well as the top forty in Italy and Switzerland.
 Anastacia reteamed with Nigel Dick for the music video for "Cowboys & Kisses" which was filmed at the Camarillo Airport in January 2001 and depicts her as a cowgirl.

 "Made for Lovin' You" was released as the album's fourth and final single on June 25, 2001.
 The uptempo track received positive reviews, and reached number five on the Dutch Top 40 Tipparade.
 It also peaked at number 27 on both the Scottish Singles Chart and the UK Singles Chart.
 The music video for "Made for Lovin' You" consists of several live performances, particularly a montage with scenes from her appearance at the Rock am Ring music festival in Germany in 2001.